jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

     feature:install frinx-installer-backend

-The API is based on REST services.
-This means that functionality can be tested using CURL.
-This bundle consists of 4 services listed in the sections that follow.
+The bundle comprises four REST services which can be implemented using either CURL or Postman REST calls.

 ## Using via Frinx pre-configured REST calls